Avantis-Labs/avantis_trader_sdk/docs/source/get_information_and_parameters.rst

    print("Opening Fee for all pairs (Long):", opening_fee.long) print("Opening Fee for all pairs (Short):", opening_fee.short)

+   # Example 5: Use trade_input to get the opening fee for a specific trade
+   trade_input = TradeInput(
+       pair_index=await trader_client.pairs_cache.get_pair_index("ETH/USD"),
+       open_collateral=1,
+       is_long=True,
+       leverage=2,
+   )
+   opening_fee = await trader_client.fee_parameters.get_opening_fee(trade_input=trade_input)
+   print("Opening Fee for trade (in USDC):", opening_fee)

 **Notes:**

+- If `trade_input` is provided, the method automatically calculates the position size, pair index, and whether the position is long or short based on the trade input.
+- The method can return either the opening fee for specific pairs and directions (long/short) or the final opening fee in USDC if a `trade_input` is provided.
-- The opening fee is expressed as a percentage of the position size.
-- The fee is applied when opening a new position and is deducted from the position's initial margin.
+- The opening fee is expressed as a percentage of the position size and is applied when opening a new position.
+- For more precise calculations, the method also accounts for referral rebates when calculating the final opening fee in USDC.

 Price Feed